Choosing the Right GitOps Tool: Argo CD vs. Flux CD

 Comparison of Flux CD with Argo CD

 Both Argo CD and Flux CD are powerful tools for managing Kubernetes deployments.
+You might be wondering which tool is best for you.
+Both tools have some key differences between each other.
 Let us analyze some key differences and similarities between Argo CD and Flux CD:

 Argo CD Installation

-2. For a hardened CLI user, one need not install the UI and make Argo CD work with the essential components.
+2. For a hardened CLI user, you can skip installing the UI and can make Argo CD work with just the essential components.

 3. As an external IP is not configured on the Argo CD API, the user has to configure one to access it from the outside.